Which form of consumption is right for you? Smoking vs. Eating.

 - Edibles may assist issues with appetite, nausea and pain more effectively.

-- The beneficial effects of the cannabis high last longer when consuming edibles as compared to smoking or vaping.
+- The beneficial effects of the cannabis high lasts longer when consuming edibles as compared to smoking or vaping.

 - Eating edibles is healthier than smoking when you consider carcinogens and other impacts smoking or vaping may have on the lungs.